drewwalton19216801/butterfly_emulator/demos/README.md

 ## multiply10-noblink.asm
 multiply10loop-noblink.asm is the same thing as multiply10-blink.asm, but has been slightly modified to not output to the LED strip (in debug mode, the LED strip output mangles the debugging output.
 This will be fixed at some point).

+## decimal-test.asm
+decimal-test.asm is a program that counts from 0 to 50 in *decimal mode*, then counts back to 0, then back to 50, and so on, in an infinite loop.
+It outputs to the LED strip.

 ## Building
 ### blink.asm
 To build the blink demo, you can use the following command from the root of the project: